 'Drivers' are actions and processes that result in deforestation and forest degradation.
-Understanding the DDFD is particularly important for the development of policies and measures (PAMs) that will be detailed in national REDD+ strategies and/or action plans (NS/APs) (see Module 7: Policies and Measures for REDD+ Implementation and Module 4: National Strategies or Action Plans).
+Understanding the DDFD is particularly important for the development of policies and measures (PAMs) that will be detailed in national REDD+ strategies and/or action plans (NS/APs) (see the module on Policies and and the module on National Strategies).